Pull up a chair and sit down to the Periodic Table and Sorting Elements, a series from Steven Spence.

 If you only read one part of this series about elements, read this one about why the Periodic Table of Elements is systematically brilliant.
 At the end of this post you can also download two free periodic tables that you can print and display in your classroom or on your kitchen wall.
 Yes, the Periodic Table of Elements is just that cool.

-Learn more about rocks and minerals
+Learn more about rocks, minerals, and elements

 Iron pyrite, also known as fool’s gold, has been fooling people for years, but it might have more value than previously thought.